slsa-framework/slsa/docs/get-started.md

                 <div class="bg-white h-full rounded-lg p-10">
                     <p class="h4 font-bold mb-6">Overview<p>
                     <p>
                         This guide will help you achieve Level 1, and it should take less than two hours for an individual project.
-The goals are to:
+If you don't already use a build service or CI/CD, we recommend you adopt one of the systems listed under SLSA 2 or SLSA 3.
+This is not strictly required for SLSA 1, but it makes the following steps easier and will be needed for higher SLSA levels.
+The goals for SLSA 1 are to:
                     <ul class="list-disc my-6 pl-6">
                         <li>Document your build process (generate unsigned provenance)</li>
                         <li>Allow downstream users to verify that the provenance exists</li>
                     </ul>
                     </p>
                     <p class="mb-10">
-                        The tools listed are optional resources only, there for demonstration and context-specific guidance.
+                        Some tools suggested below also support signed provenance.
+Though not required, signing your provenance increases trust in the document by showing that it has not been tampered with.

+Ideally, your documentation of the build process will use <a href="https://slsa.dev/provenance/v0.2">provenance format</a>, but this is not required for SLSA 1.
                     </p>
                     <p class="h4 font-bold mb-6">Steps</p>
                     <ul class="list-decimal mt-6 mb-10 pl-6">